awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: yes
 The image used to start a container\.
 This string is passed directly to the Docker daemon\.
 Images in the Docker Hub registry are available by default\.
 You can also specify other repositories with either `repository-url/image:tag` or `repository-url/image@digest`\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, underscores, colons, periods, forward slashes, and number signs are allowed\.
 This parameter maps to `Image` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `IMAGE` parameter of [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 + When a new task starts, the Amazon ECS container agent pulls the latest version of the specified image and tag for the container to use\.
 However, subsequent updates to a repository image are not propagated to already running tasks\.
 + Images in private registries are supported\.
-For more information, see [Private Registry Authentication for Tasks](private-auth.md)\.
+For more information, see [Private registry authentication for tasks](private-auth.md)\.
 + Images in Amazon ECR repositories can be specified by using either the full `registry/repository:tag` or `registry/repository@digest` naming convention\.
 For example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest` or `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app@sha256:94afd1f2e64d908bc90dbca0035a5b567EXAMPLE`
 + Images in official repositories on Docker Hub use a single name \(for example, `ubuntu` or `mongo`\)\.
 + Images in other repositories on Docker Hub are qualified with an organization name \(for example, `amazon/amazon-ecs-agent`\)\.